 Water-level records are obtained from direct measurements with a steel tape, from the graph of a water-level recorder, with solid-state electronic data loggers, or with Data Collection Platforms (DCPs).
 The water-level measurements in this report are given in feet with reference to land-surface datum (lsd).
 Land-surface datum is a datum plane that is approximately at land surface at each well.
 If known, the elevation of the land-surface datum is given in the well description.
-The height of the measuring point (MP) above or below land-surface datum is given in each well description.
-Water levels for most wells, especially historical network wells, are reported in feet above or below land surface datum.
+The height of the measuring point (MP) above or below land-surface datum.
 For some short term project wells the water levels may be reported as elevation (feet above sea level) for convenience of the project work.
 Water levels are reported daily for all wells equipped with recording gages.